Injured in an Uber?

 In 2011, rideshare company Uber launched its services in Chicago.

-Since then, both Uber has expanded extensively which has caused issues throughout the city, car accidents, impaired driving due to drugs or alcohol, sexual misconduct or assault, and distracted driving to name a few.
+Since then, Uber has expanded extensively which has caused issues throughout the city, car accidents, impaired driving due to drugs or alcohol, sexual misconduct or assault, and distracted driving to name a few.

 What is Rideshare Technology?